ketmore/hacktool/README.md

 # hacktool
-Scans your homebrew packages for any vulneribilites listed in the National Vulnerability Databse.
+Scans your homebrew packages for any vulnerabilities listed in the National Vulnerability Databse (CVEs).
 Works on all macOS versions.

 # Build